Master of Science Degree in Civil Engineering

 Dissertation Committee

 Students must choose a Dissertation Committee consisting of at least four members.
 The chair of the committee must be a member of the graduate faculty from the CEE School, and the remaining members must be members of the graduate faculty.
 For the Building Performance Track and the Construction Science and Management Track, the chair of the committee must be a member of the graduate faculty from the School of Architecture and Planning, and the School of Civil and Environmental Engineering, and Construction Science and Management, respectively.
-A minimum of one committee member must be a graduate faculty member from a different technical area within the CEE department, from a different department at UTSA, or an external member not affiliated with UTSA.
+A minimum of one committee member must be a graduate faculty member from a different technical area within the CEE department, from a different department at UT San Antonio, or an external member not affiliated with UT San Antonio.
 Students must submit the names of their Dissertation Committee to the Graduate Advisor of Record (GAR) by the end of their second semester of study.

 Advancement to Candidacy